универсальный 32-битный фильтр управления трафиком (universal 32bit traffic control filter)

 from the obvious ones, namely classifying the packet by

-specifying a CLASSID or calling an action
+specifying a CLASSID or calling an action, one may link one

 filter to another one (or even a list of them), effectively